SkylineCommunications/dataminer-docs-connectors/connector/doc/Measat_VSAT_Broadband_Management.md

 ### Connections

-#### Virtual Connection - Main
+#### MySQL Connection

-This connector uses a virtual connection and does not require any input during element creation.
+This connector connects to a MySQL database and an archive database where data from the NMS is stored.

 ### Initialization

-To use this connector, the credentials for the Config and Archive databases need to be configured on the General page.
+MySQL CONNECTION:

+- **Database Server**: The IP Address of the MySQL server.
+- **Database User Name**: The user name of the account to log into the MySQL server.
+- **Database Password**: The password of the account to log into the MySQL server.
+- **Database Name**: The name of the database being accessed in the MySQL server.

-The first archive database queries the state_change_log table to update the net modem statuses.
+The Site Count archive database queries the state_change_log table to update the net modem statuses.
-The second archive database queries the nms_group_qos_changes table to update the Group QOS and congestion data.
+The Congestion archive database queries the nms_group_qos_changes table to update the Group QOS and congestion data.

 ### Redundancy